r-grandorder/tri-hermes/en/pages/avalon.md

 There's no way we're losing here!
 Then...then&mdash;

 **Artoria:**
-One hundred and one million morpounds, putting Oberon's land down as collateral&mdash;! ! !
+One hundred and one million morpounds, putting Oberon's land down as collateral&mdash;!!!

 **Oberon:**
 (Have you gone insane!?
 My land isn't worth even ten million! )